 - Step-Thru Frame — The bike has a step-thru frame.

 - Transport Wheels — The exercise bike has built-in wheels to enable easy transport.

 Console refers to several features included in the central panel of the exercise bike between or below the handlebars.
-A media tray for a personal music device and a water bottle holder are two common Console items, both of which are convenient features to have at hand.
-Heart-rate monitors are also included in the Console category.
-Many exercise bikes have contact sensors built into the handlebars, which the rider grips in order to get a continuous heart-rate reading.
+A media tray for a personal music device and a water bottle holder are two common Console items, both of which are convenient features to have.
+Heart rate monitors are also included in the Console category.
+Many exercise bikes have contact sensors built into the handlebars, which the rider grips in order to get a continuous heart rate reading.
 Riders who consider heart-rate monitoring to be a valuable exercise tool are sure to consider this category as fairly important.